 Turkish Intellectual Property Law Services

-The skills and backgrounds of Akkas & Associates’ intellectual property attorneys are particularly well suited to aid clients in IP law practice area.
+The skills and backgrounds of Akkas & Associates Turkish Law Firm lawyers are particularly well suited to aid clients in IP law practice area.
 Our IP attorneys are licensed to practice before the Turkish Patent and Trademark Office and European Patent Office.
 Their technical expertise is balanced with considerable litigation and business experience.
 Akkas & Associates’ IP lawyers are experienced in intellectual property disputes, including all aspects of patent, trademark, trade secret, and copyright cases in Turkish Courts, arbitrations and mediations, representing both the intellectual property owner and the accused infringer.

 An invaluable tool for many intellectual property owners, particularly those with large IP portfolios, is an audit of its intellectual property assets.
 We conduct IP audits to help our clients develop the most cost effective strategy for commercializing their intellectual property, guide research and development efforts to focus on core competencies and technology, maximize return on investment, and minimize unwanted, unproductive legal disputes.